ZONESTAR3D/source-code-for-3d-printer/README.md

 - Z9V5 		Printer model:Z9V5(Pro)		Control board: ZM3E4
 - Z10M2_ZM3E4	Printer model:Z10M2		Control board: ZM3E4

+---
 # Build Firmware
--1.
-Install VSCode
+1. Install VSCode
     Visit the Setting up "Visual Studio Code" page         [https://code.visualstudio.com/docs/setup/setup-overview] to download and install the latest        VSCode for your particular platform.

--2.
-Install the PlatformIO IDE
+2. Install the PlatformIO IDE
    Head over to the “Get PlatformIO IDE” page [https://platformio.org/install/ide?install=vscode]    to learn how to install PlatformIO IDE in VSCode.

--3. find and copy the configuration files for your machine from the "config" directory, you need to:
+3. find and copy the configuration files for your machine from the "config" directory, you need to:

--1). copy and replace configuration.h and configuration_adv.h to "marlin" directory
+   * copy and replace configuration.h and configuration_adv.h to "marlin" directory

--2). copy and replace platformio.ini to "main" directory
+   * copy and replace platformio.ini to root directory of the source code

-You may need to modify the file "configuration.h" and "configuration_adv.h" according to the setting of your machine.
+   * You may need to modify the file "configuration.h" and "configuration_adv.h" according to the        setting of your machine.

--3.
-Use the "Open Folder…" command in the VSCode "File" menu to open the source code directory which you stored, e.g. "main".
+4. Use the "Open Folder…" command in the VSCode "File" menu to open the source code directory       which you stored, e.g. "main".

--4.
-Run the "Run build task" command in the VSCode "Terminal" menu, and then choose "PlatformIO:build" task to build the source code.
+5. Run the "Run build task" command in the VSCode "Terminal" menu, and then choose       "PlatformIO:build" task to build the source code.

 ---
 # License